anthemion-org/ogle-web/README.md

 At times, it is impractical to apply certain prefixes:

 - Many developers define parameters or other variables that sometimes reference functions, and sometimes reference non-function values, and there is no way to prefix these correctly.
-It is usually wrong to use variables this way, because it is impossible to name them accurately, no matter what your notation.
+Though this is a common practice, it is usually wrong to use variables this way, because they cannot be named accurately, no matter what your notation.
 I considered a prefix for identifiers that _sometimes_ reference functions, but it doesn’t seem worth it;

 - React requires that component names be capitalized, so component classes _cannot_ be prefixed with `t`;